JetSetIlly/Gopher2600/README.md

 In the real Harmony hardware the ARM program runs whenever the `CALLFN` register is written to.
 While it is running the 6507 program is stalled until the ARM program finishes.
-It is useful therefore to know for how long an ARM program is running.
+This means that ARM programs that run for too long can interfere with the normal operation of the console.

-This isn't easy to estimate but `Gopher2600` makes a reasonable effort to give the developer an idea.
-Although be warned that currently this can be misleading and there is currently no substitute for testing a ARM enabled ROM on real hardware.
+`Gopher2600` tries to emulate the real behaviour of the hardware, the benefits of this being seen in the debugger.
+The image below shows the `ARM7TDMI` overlay.
+The period when the ARM is active is highlighted with purple pixels.

 <img src=".screenshots/arm_timing.png" width="300" alt="ARM7 execution duration overlay"/>

-The image above shows the coprocessor timing overlay.
-In this case the cropping has been turned off so that we can see the video output in its entirety.
-The purple pixels show the period when the ARM program is running.
+While the operation of all ARM using cartridges is accuration (ie. DPC+ and CDF/CDFJ cartridges) the length of time for which the ARM program runs is difficult to estimate.
+The time indicated in the debugging overlay therefore is only an estimate and there is no substitute for testing ROMs on real hardware.
+None-the-less the overlay provides an indication of programs that might be problematic.

-As stated this is only an estimate, with accuracy to be improved in the future, but we can see how it might prove useful during development.
+This area of the project is an ongoing area of improvement and future versions aim to make this measurement 100% accurate.

 ## Recording Gameplay